rrbest/demo/README.md

-This is a README!
-It's for my Github repo demo.
-This is an addition
+This is the tutorial I followed: https://openclassrooms.com/courses/manage-your-code-with-git-and-github